 Kee Safety: Long-term support

-LDC has helped the fall-protection business reach new heights with a series of investments over eight years.
+LDC has helped the fall-protection business reach new heights with a series of investments over 10 years.

 NBS: Partnering for growth

 Leading technology platform for the construction industry internationalises with private equity support.